hoodiehq/hood.ie/README.md

 ## Deployments

 The new hood.ie Website doesn't need to be deployed after making changes.
-(Only thing you might need to know: when making changes locally on files like `_config.yml` or on blog post drafts (`_drafts`), you may need to restart your local Jekyll so you can also see them locally immediately (abort on Mac with `cmd+c`, restart with `jekyll serve --watch --drafts`(which then also gives you blog drafts).)
+(Only thing you might need to know: when making changes locally on files like `_config.yml` or on blog post drafts (`_drafts`), you may need to restart your local Jekyll so you can also see them locally immediately (abort on Mac with `cmd+c`, restart with `bundle exec jekyll serve --watch --drafts`(which then also gives you blog drafts).)

 ## Blog